 Descendants of man who saved thousands of Jews in WWII meet growing families he saved

 CHICAGO (CBS) -- It's a story generations in the making.
-It began back in World War II when a Japanese diplomat risked everything to save the lives of thousands of Jews.
+It began back in World War II when a Japanese diplomat risked everything to save the lives of thousands of Jewish people.

-Fast forward to 2024, when here in Chicago, his relatives met s who are alive today because of his courage.
+Fast forward to 2024, when here in Chicago, his relatives met people who are alive today because of his courage.

 Oriha Sugihara and Richard Salomon live a world apart, but their histories will forever bind them together.
 Oriha's great-grandfather was Chiune Sugihara, a Japanese diplomat stationed in Lithuania with his family as World War II was exploding.